 All safety data (scheduled and unscheduled) will be presented in the data listings.
 Continuous variables (hematology, clinical chemistry, and vital signs) will be summarized using descriptive statistics (n, mean, SD, minimum, median, and maximum) by scheduled time point.
-Where applicable, data will be summarized for the absolute value at each scheduled assessment, and for the corresponding change from baseline.
+Categorical variables will be summarized in frequency tables (frequency and proportion) by treatment.
+Where applicable, data will be summarized for the observed value at each scheduled assessment, and for the corresponding change from baseline.
 Adverse events will be summarized in frequency tables (frequency and proportion) for each treatment.
 Graphical presentations may be used, as appropriate.

 All AEs will be collected for each volunteer from Day -1 until the follow-up visit.
+Adverse events that occur before dosing will be listed only.
 On-treatment AEs (ie, those beginning after the first dose of IP) will be summarized by preferred term and system organ class using MedDRA vocabulary.
 Furthermore, listings of deaths (if any), SAEs, and AEs that lead to study discontinuation will be made.
 The number of volunteers who have any AEs, SAEs, AEs that lead to withdrawal, AEs of different intensity, and AEs judged causally related to IP by the Investigator will be summarized.